First Turkey Mountain Bike Reserve is Rockhampton's home of mountain biking, both recreational and competitive.

 An interesting piece of trivia is that First Turkey has a long association with cycling for sport, even before the age of mountain bikes, going back to at least as early as this 1952 newspaper article.

-Dozens of trails cater for all classes from beginner to expert.
+Dozens of mountain bike trails cater for all classes from beginner to expert.
 Included in the details of each trail below is a symbol to indicate its degree of difficulty as per the IMBA Trail Difficulty Rating System.

 (Green Circle) Easy